Cau-Correa/ms1/README.md

 6. [Google Maps](https://www.google.com/maps) Google maps was used to show Dublin in the contact section.
 7. [jQuery](https://jquery.com/) jQuery was used to make the navbar responsive and also used for the modal dialog .

+## Design

+* ### Colour Scheme

+The colours used are black, orange and shades of grey.

+* ### Typography

+The Overpass font is used throughout the whole website with Sans Serif as the fallback font.
+Besides been an attractive clean font, Overpass was appropriate because its similar to the fount "Interstate" used in the SoundCloud code imbeded in the Music section.

+* ### Imagery

+Imagery is important.
+The large, background hero image is designed to be striking and catch the user's attention.
+It also has a modern, energetic aesthetic.

+* ### Wireframes

+Home Page Wireframe - View

+Mobile Wireframe - View

+Contact Us Page Wireframe - View

 ## Languages used
 * HTML 5
 * CSS 3